Context layer for employees

 Set up Agent Handler for employee use - SSO, Group-based tool access, full audit, managed through the IdP you already operate.

 Agent Handler is the access-control layer for employee AI.
-Your workforce uses the AI assistant of their choice - ChatGPT, Claude, Cursor, any MCP-compatible client - and you decide which enterprise tools they can reach from inside it, scoped to their role and governed through your existing identity stack.
+Your employees plug an MCP URL into the AI surface they already use - ChatGPT, Claude, Cursor, Claude Code, any MCP-compatible client - or into agents they build themselves for their own work.
+You decide which enterprise tools they can reach from inside it, scoped to their role and governed through your existing identity stack.

 There’s a clean split: your IdP owns users and Group memberships; Agent Handler owns the mapping from Groups to tool access.
 SCIM syncs users and Groups in automatically - no separate user database for IT to maintain - and you assign Tool Packs to those Groups inside Agent Handler.
 Employees sign in once through SSO; their AI assistant inherits a token scoped to the tools their Group has been granted.
 Every call is captured in the Audit Trail.

-If you’re shipping an AI product to your customers rather than enabling your employees, see Building an agent instead.
+If you’re embedding an agent inside a product where users come in through your UI - whether for customers or employees on an internal tool - see Building an agent instead.
 For a side-by-side, see Use cases.

 By the end of this guide: